Tan-Willy/DSI_Project_1/README.md

 With the given data, the SAT participation rates need to be improved and to provide recommendation to the stakeholder.

 ## Executive Summary
-If you want to, it's great to use relative links to direct your audience to various sections of a notebook.

 ## Contents:
 - 2017 Data Import & Cleaning